isotopp/isotopp.github.io/_posts/2017-08-13-why-you-cant-have-nice-things.md

 crap much more easily if it does not grip me in the first 20 minutes.

-Then MP3 happened, and while Napster was pretty unreliable, it did sell cheap ATA HDDs instead of proper SCSI HDD to be, and I ripped the 600 or so CDs I had - all of them purchased for 20 DM or less.
+Then MP3 happened, and while Napster was pretty unreliable, it did sell cheap ATA HDDs instead of proper SCSI HDD to me, and I ripped the 600 or so CDs I had - all of them purchased for 20 DM or less.
 Most of them I got much, much cheaper.
 Because Cinema taught me to wait and grab stuff when it was on sale and not when it was released.